shahabday/DeepRL_cartpole/README.md

 # DeepRL_cartpole
-Deep Nueral Network Reinforcement Learning for cartpole envirnoment
+Deep Neural Network Reinforcement Learning for cartpole environment

-We will use the following envirnoment
+We will use the following environment

 ## Requirements